 Definition of Love, Selfish, Selfless, or True Love

-Agape constitutes the ultimate spiritual goal and the end of human existence as a biological entity by finally finding the long-lost “other half” and turning to wholeness!
+Agape constitutes the ultimate spiritual goal and the end of human existence as a biological entity by finally finding the long-lost “other half” and turning into wholeness!

 According to Aristophanes in Plato’s dialogue, The Symposium, at the beginning of time, all people were hermaphrodites with double backs and sides, four arms and four legs, and two faces turned in opposite directions on the same head.
 Zeus had to cut them in two, male and female – and from that day on, each of us longed to be reunited in the place from which he was cut off.

 What does selfishness in love mean?
 Selfish Love is focused on getting what one can gain from their partner and the relationship.
 Selfless or True Love is about sacrificing everything for another and accepting the other without judgment.
 True love is gifted with foresight and knows that love evokes love.

 Contrary to what we like to say and believe, the feeling of love doesn’t occur in our hearts, at least scientifically.
 Instead, it happens in our brain when we release hormones (oxytocin, dopamine, adrenaline, testosterone, estrogen, and vasopressin) that create a mix of feelings: euphoria, pleasure, or bonding.
 However true, fearless, or selfless love fills and occupies the heart.